1BarCode/go-bank-v1/README.md

 - The database is running on port 5432 in the docker container.

      - If connecting to the DB for the first time:
-          1. Run `make postgresinit` to initialize the docker container containing the database.
+          1. Run `make postgresinit` to initialize the docker database container.
           2. Run `make createdb` to create the database.
           3. Connect to the DB with TablePlus or any other DB client.
           4. Run `make migrateup` to run the migrations.
+     - For subsequent connections:
+          1. Run `make postgresup` to start the database container.

-- SQLC is used to generate idiomatic Go code for working with the database based on the SQL queries in the `db/query` folder.
+- SQLC is used to generate idiomatic Go code for working with the database based on the pre-defined SQL queries we've written in the `db/query` folder.
+     - SQLC looks at the `sqlc.yaml` file in the root directory to generate the code.
+     - To add new/update SQL queries:
+          1. Write the queries in the `db/query` folder.
-     - To generate the SQLC code, run `make sqlc` in the root directory of the project.
+          2. To generate the SQLC code, run `make sqlc` in the root directory of the project.
-     - SQLC looks at the sqlc.yaml file to generate the code.
-     - The generated code is placed in the `db/sqlc` directory.
+          3. The generated code is placed in the `db/sqlc` directory.
                 - `models.go` contains the structs for the tables in the database.
                 - `db.go` contains the Queries struct for using with a sql.DB object or with a sql.Tx object for transactions.
                 - The Go code ends with `.sql.go`.
+          4. Make sure to create the corresponding `<table>_test.go` file in the `db/sqlc` directory to test the generated code.
+                1.